Introduction and Purpose

-MAINTAIN SAFE PRACTICES such as frequent handwashing, wearing masks, and staying home if you are sick.
-Housekeeping will clean and sanitize high touch surfaces in common areas of the college multiple times per day.
-There will be a deep clean each night/morning with scheduled disinfectant sprayings.
+MAINTAIN SAFE PRACTICES such as frequent handwashing and staying home if you are sick.
+Housekeeping will clean and sanitize high-touch surfaces in common areas of the college multiple times per day.
+There will be a deep clean each night.

-To order more cleaning supplies for classrooms email email@example.com.
-Faculty members should wipe down areas in the classroom/lab that were touched.
-Computer labs should be wiped down using the appropriate cleaning material.
-All high touch areas, such as door handles, elevator buttons and counter tops will be regularly cleaned by Housekeeping.
-Do not throw away empty college-issued hand sanitizer containers.
+To order more cleaning supplies for classrooms, email email@example.com.
+Faculty members may wipe down areas in the classroom/lab that were touched but are not required to do so.
+Computer labs may be wiped down using the appropriate cleaning material.
+All high-touch areas, such as door handles, elevator buttons, and countertops, will be regularly cleaned by Housekeeping.

 All employees should understand how to prevent and slow the spread of the COVID-19.